rajeshwrn/terraform-aws-windows-password-rotation-secret-manager/README.md

-# Terraform aws windows password rotation secret manager
+# Terraform AWS EC2 Windows Password Rotation using Lambda/SSM and secret Manager
 When you create an EC2 windows the password will remain the same for the whole life of the machine.
-It can be rotated automatically with this module will supports latest python, AWS provider and terraform
+It can be rotated automatically with this module

+## Requirement
+* AWS Provider - 3.40
+* Python - 3.9
+* Terraform - 0.15.3

-This module is a dependencie of https://github.com/rajeshwrn/terraform-aws-windows-password-lambda-rotation
+This module is a dependencie of https://github.com/rajeshwrn/terraform-aws-windows-password-rotation-secret-manager/

 Thanks  <a href="https://github.com/giuseppeborgese">@giuseppeborgese</a>